smohiuddin/101.finance/README.md

 ### :key: Keys to Financial Peace

 1. Decide a budget.
 Understand where your money is going.
-Too much focus goes to investing instead of budgeting/saving.
+Focus on budgeting/saving, THEN investing.
 2. Save 20% of your salary each month.
-3. Prioritize eliminating debt vs investing.
+3. Prioritize eliminating debt before investing.
 4. Contribute to 401K.
 Most employers match and there are tax advantages.
 5. Set goals for what you need (house, tuition).
 6. Invest.
 See our investment strategy.